Creepy (magazine)

-Creepy was an American horror comics magazine launched by Warren Publishing in 1964.
+Creepy is an American horror comics magazine launched by Warren Publishing in 1964.
 Like Mad, it was a black-and-white newsstand publication in a magazine format and did not carry the seal of the Comics Code Authority.
-An anthology magazine, it initially was published quarterly but later went bimonthly.
+An anthology magazine, it was initially published quarterly but later went bimonthly.
 Each issue's stories were introduced by the host character, Uncle Creepy.
 Its sister publications were Eerie and Vampirella.

 Launch

-Illustrator and editor Russ Jones, the founding editor of Creepy in 1964, said he approached Famous Monsters of Filmland magazine publisher Jim Warren with the idea of horror comics similar to the 1950s' EC Comics comic books.
+Illustrator and editor Russ Jones, the founding editor of Creepy in 1964, said that he approached Famous Monsters of Filmland magazine publisher Jim Warren with the idea of horror comics similar to the 1950s' EC Comics comic books.
 Warren chose not to use the comics industry's voluntary self-censorship Comics Code Authority for his black and white magazines.
-Warren eventually agreed to Jones’ proposal.
+Warren eventually agreed to Jones' proposal.
 Jones recalled that:

 Originally it was to be a 64-page magazine.
 Jim cut it back to 48...
 I made a sketch of my host for the mag and sent it off to Jack Davis to work up a cover.
 Still no title.
 Titles are tough.
 Ask anyone who ever had to come up with one.
 One night I was sitting in the studio alone, looking at Woody's tear-sheets from the ECs, when Warren called.
 He was furious and demanded a name for Project D. I was looking at a balloon over an Ingels Old Witch, and in her narrative, the word "creepy" grabbed out at me.
 I muttered the name to Jim...
 We now had a title for our mag.

 Joe Orlando was not only an illustrator for Creepy but also a story editor on early issues, with his masthead credit reading: "Story Ideas: Joe Orlando".
 Bill Pearson also worked on the first issue.